MicrosoftDocs/fabric-docs/docs/real-time-intelligence/real-time-intelligence-consumption.md

 ## KustoUpTime

+**KustoUpTime for an event house** is the number of seconds that your event house is active in relation to the number of virtual cores used by your event house.
+An autoscale mechanism is used to determine the size of your event house.
+This mechanism ensures cost and performance optimization based on your usage pattern.
+An event house with multipe KQL databases attached to it only shows KustoUpTime for the event house item.
+You will not see usage for the KQL database sub-item.

+> For example, an event house with 4 KQL databases using 4 virtual cores that is active for 30 seconds will use 120 seconds of Capacity Units.

-**KustoUpTime** is the number of seconds that your KQL database is active in relation to the number of virtual cores used by your database.
+**KustoUpTime for a KQL database** is the number of seconds that your KQL database is active in relation to the number of virtual cores used by your database.
 An autoscale mechanism is used to determine the size of your KQL database.
 This mechanism ensures cost and performance optimization based on your usage pattern.

 > For example, a database using 4 virtual cores that is active for 30 seconds will use 120 seconds of Capacity Units.

+> [!NOTE]
+> If your KQL database is a sub-item of an event house, the KustoUpTime is relfected in the event house item and the database item isn't shown in the list.

 ### Monitor KustoUpTime